-Users could view Department Action Plans for each ministry, or they could view multiple plans grouped by theme.
+Users can view Department Action Plans for each ministry, or they can view multiple plans grouped by theme.

-Each ministry's Departmental Action Plans were available in a single page, which made it easy to assess progress at a glance.
+Each ministry's Departmental Action Plans are available in a single page, which makes it easy to assess progress at a glance.

-For each theme, officials from the Niti Aayog and ministries could view their joint progress toward quantitative targets.
+For each theme, officials from the Niti Aayog and ministries can view their joint progress toward quantitative targets.

-As Department Action Plans changed, officials could add new metrics or action points to all levels of the dashboard.
+As Department Action Plans change, officials can add new metrics or action points to all levels of the dashboard.

-Officials within the Prime Minister's Office could view the most important targets from each ministry to quickly understand progress across 14 key sectors.
+Officials within the Prime Minister's Office can view the most important targets from each ministry to quickly understand progress across 14 key sectors.

-Each sector included key quantitative metrics from each relevant ministry, with the target and current status highlighted for easy comparison.
+Each sector include key quantitative metrics from each relevant ministry, with the target and current status highlighted for easy comparison.

-Each sector also showed the status of action points — the most important tasks from relevant ministries' Development Action Plans.
+Each sector also show the status of action points — the most important tasks from relevant ministries' Development Action Plans.